-By U.S. mail: Kenneth J. Tuggle 400 West Market Street, 32nd Floor Louisville, KY 40202 Bv e-mail: ktuggle@fbtlaw.com
+By U.S. mail: Kenneth J. Tuggle 400 West Market Street, 32nd Floor Louisville, KY 40202

-Dy C-man. ktuggie@ibtiaw
+By e-mail: ktuggle@fbtlaw.com

 By Phone: (502) 568-0269

 By Fax: (502) 581-1087

 Disclosure of Directory Information

 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that FNU, with certain exceptions, obtain students' written consent prior to the disclosure of personally identifiable information.
 However, FNU may disclose appropriately designated "directory information" without written consent, unless a student has advised FNU to the contrary.
 The primary purpose of directory information is to allow the FNU to include this type of information in certain school publications.
 Examples include: